scumabo/CompressionQuality/README.md

 This folder includes scripts for conventional assessments of volumetric data compressions including MSE, SNR, and SSIM.

 ## Structural volume quality assessment.
-The scripts for selecting benchmark isovalues can be found here (https://github.com/scumabo/TransferFunctionDVR/tree/master/FeatureClassification).
-The code for the perceptual-based mesh quality metric can be found (http://www.gipsa-lab.grenoble-inp.fr/~kai.wang/publications_en.html) [2].
+The scripts for selecting benchmark isovalues can be found at https://github.com/scumabo/TransferFunctionDVR/tree/master/FeatureClassification.
+The code for the perceptual-based mesh quality metric can be found in [2] at http://www.gipsa-lab.grenoble-inp.fr/~kai.wang/publications_en.html.

 [1] Bo Ma, Susanne K. Suter, and Alireza Entezari.
 2017.
 Quality assessment of volume compression approaches using isovalue clustering.
 Comput.
 Graph.
 63, C (April 2017), 18-27.
 DOI: https://doi.org/10.1016/j.cag.2017.01.006